 These early entrepreneurial examples showcase the Chickasaws' tireless spirit to provide for their own.
 The Colbert family was one of many Chickasaw families during the 1800s who utilized their businesses to improve the economic well-being and quality of life for their families.
-However, after the passage of the Indian Removal Act in 1830, development in the Southeast, they did not leave behind their skills and identity as early entrepreneurs.
+However, after the passage of the Indian Removal Act in 1830, they did not leave behind their skills and identity as early entrepreneurs.